List of Spider-Man: The Animated Series characters: Six American Warriors

-However, the remnants were enough to create at least five more superhumans, but their powers were temporary and were given rings that would keep their powers permanent, as long as they kept them on.
+The remnant of the super-soldier formula were enough to create at least five more superhumans that make up the Six American Warriors, but their powers were temporary and were given rings that would keep their powers permanent, as long as they kept them on.
+Captain America and the Six American Warriors fought Red Skull's forces and defeated them at the cost of Captain America and Red Skull getting sucked into a vortex.
+The Six American Warriors took the rings needed for the device and went their separate ways.